Anodizing: Sulfuric acid (Type II & III)

 Sulfuric acid is the most widely used solution to produce an anodized coating.
 Coatings of moderate thickness 1.8 μm to 25 μm (0.00007" to 0.001") are known as Type II in North America, as named by MIL-A-8625, while coatings thicker than 25 μm (0.001") are known as Type III, hard-coat, hard anodizing, or engineered anodizing.
 Very thin coatings similar to those produced by chromic anodizing are known as Type IIB.
 Thick coatings require more process control, and are produced in a refrigerated tank near the freezing point of water with higher voltages than the thinner coatings.
 Hard anodizing can be made between 13 and 150 μm (0.0005" to 0.006") thick.
 Anodizing thickness increases wear resistance, corrosion resistance, ability to retain lubricants and PTFE coatings, and electrical and thermal insulation.
-Type III should not be dyed or sealed to maintain its wear resistance.
+Sealing Type III will improve corrosion resistance at the cost of reducing abrasion resistance.
 Sealing will reduce this greatly.
 Standards for thin (Soft/Standard) sulfuric anodizing are given by MIL-A-8625 Types II and IIB, AMS 2471 (undyed), and AMS 2472 (dyed), BS EN ISO 12373/1 (decorative), BS 3987 (Architectural).
 Standards for thick sulphuric anodizing are given by MIL-A-8625 Type III, AMS 2469, BS ISO 10074, BS EN 2536 and the obsolete AMS 2468 and DEF STAN 03-26/1.

 Organic acid

-Anodizing can produce yellowish integral colours without dyes if it is carried out in weak acids with high voltages, high current densities, and strong refrigeration.
-Shades of colour are restricted to a range which includes pale yellow, gold, deep bronze, brown, grey, and black.
+Anodizing can produce yellowish integral colors without dyes if it is carried out in weak acids with high voltages, high current densities, and strong refrigeration.
+Shades of color are restricted to a range which includes pale yellow, gold, deep bronze, brown, grey, and black.
 Some advanced variations can produce a white coating with 80% reflectivity.
-The shade of colour produced is sensitive to variations in the metallurgy of the underlying alloy and cannot be reproduced consistently.
+The shade of color produced is sensitive to variations in the metallurgy of the underlying alloy and cannot be reproduced consistently.

 Anodizing in some organic acids, for example malic acid, can enter a 'runaway' situation, in which the current drives the acid to attack the aluminium far more aggressively than normal, resulting in huge pits and scarring.
 Also, if the current or voltage are driven too high, 'burning' can set in; in this case, the supplies act as if nearly shorted and large, uneven and amorphous black regions develop.

-Integral colour anodizing is generally done with organic acids, but the same effect has been produced in laboratories with very dilute sulfuric acid.
-Integral colour anodizing was originally performed with oxalic acid, but sulfonated aromatic compounds containing oxygen, particularly sulfosalicylic acid, have been more common since the 1960s.
+Integral color anodizing is generally done with organic acids, but the same effect has been produced in laboratories with very dilute sulfuric acid.
+Integral color anodizing was originally performed with oxalic acid, but sulfonated aromatic compounds containing oxygen, particularly sulfosalicylic acid, have been more common since the 1960s.
 Thicknesses of up to 50 μm can be achieved.
 Organic acid anodizing is called Type IC by MIL-A-8625.